BetweenWalls/portal/README.md

 ### Feedback:
 Please report errors and incorrect information.
 Other feedback is welcome too.

-Send feedback to [BetweenWalls](https://www.reddit.com/message/compose/?to=BetweenWalls) on reddit, or @BetweenWalls#2390 on discord.
+Send feedback to [BetweenWalls](https://www.reddit.com/message/compose/?to=BetweenWalls) on reddit or @BetweenWalls#2390 on discord, or open an issue here.

 Portal is open-source, so improvements can be contributed by anyone through github.
 Here are the basic steps:
 * Create a duplicate version of this repository (fork)